Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 The of yoga can be traced back to the Indus Valley Civilization, which existed around 3000 BCE.
 However, it was the ancient sage Patanjali who compiled and organized the principles of in his text, the Yoga Sutras, around the 2nd century BCE.
 These sutras serve as the foundation for the philosophy and practice of yoga.

-The philosophy of yoga is based on the belief that the human being is composed of multiple layers: the physical body, the energetic body, the mind, and the spirit.
+The philosophy of is based on the belief that the human being is composed of multiple layers: the physical body, the energetic body, the mind, and the spirit.
 It emphasizes the idea that these layers are interconnected and that by practicing yoga, one can achieve a state of balance and self-realization.

 Different Types of Yoga Practices